Found yourself stuck in the airport? Here are 8 things to do on a layover at Bucharest Henri Coandă Airport!

 6. Go sightseeing

-The 780 Express bus route departs every 20-40 minutes (24/7), and has you at the Gara de Nord railway station in the center in about 45 minutes.
-Trains are also available, but you’ll have to take a quick bus ride to the airport station.
+The 780 Express bus route departs every 20-40 minutes (24/7) and has you at the Gara de Nord railway station in the center in about 45 minutes.
+Just so you know – trains are also available, but you will need to take a quick bus ride to the airport station.
 For the most convenience, hire a taxi using the touchscreen devices in the Arrivals Hall – you’ll get a receipt and be directed to your taxi, all to prevent taxi scams.

-Once downtown, view that massive Palace of Parliament, one of the world’s largest buildings, then contrast it with a visit to the ornate Stavropoleos Church.
-Tour the Ceausescu Mansion, the former home of the Romanian dictator, which was so gaudy and expensive, he kept it a secret for decades.
-For something a bit lighter, check out the Romanian Kitsch Museum or stroll through Cismigiu Garden.
-The food scene here is buzzing, so check out a locals restaurant, visit a hip cafe, or pop into a garden bar for an afternoon or evening cocktail.
+Once downtown, view the massive Palace of Parliament, one of the world’s most significant buildings, then contrast it with a visit to the ornate Stavropoleos Church.
+Tour the Ceausescu Mansion, the former home of the Romanian dictator, which was so gaudy and expensive he kept it a secret for decades.
+Check out the Romanian Kitsch Museum or stroll through Cismigiu Garden for something lighter.
+The food scene here is buzzing, so check out a local restaurant, visit a hip cafe, or pop into a garden bar for an afternoon or evening cocktail.

 Keep your eye on the time!
-Get back to the airport and pass through Security for that next flight, otherwise you’ll be laying over even longer.
+Return to the airport and pass through Security for that next flight; otherwise, your layover will be even longer.

 7. WiFi